jadecobra/python_tdd_exercises/source/bonus/learn_directory_relationships.rst

   :ref:`Click here if you have MacOS<how to install tree on Mac OS>`

-tree_ comes with Windows_, no need to install anything.
+no need to install tree_ because it comes with Windows_.

-Click on the tab that says ``no WSL`` to see the commands or results
+Click on the tab that says ``no WSL`` to see the commands or results if you have Windows_ without `Windows Subsystem for Linux`_.
+These are the commands I use

 * `New-Item`_ for touch_
 * ``tree /F`` for tree_ to show files_ and folders_